Web Components On Fire

 The responsive menu accepts a width

-you control the breakpoint for the metamorphosis of the menu.
-By
+attribute which lets you control the breakpoint for the metamorphosis

-default, this value is 800
+of the menu.
+By default, this value is 800

-, which means that the element
+, which means that the element uses a (max-width:

-hide itself behind the hamburger icon when the browser’s width is below
+media query and the menu will hide itself behind the hamburger icon when the browser’s width is below 800

 You can set your breakpoint at the point when your menu links start to feel a bit too crowded for their space.
 Every menu is different so there’s really no telling what is the best value for you.
 Always remember to check the result in different browsers and operating systems.

-The menu exposes different pieces of the markup using
+The menu exposes different pieces of the markup using part()

-pseudo elements, so that you can style them with
+pseudo elements, so that you can style them

-your own CSS.
+with your own CSS.

-When the menu is in it’s expanded form on desktop, your content is
+When the menu is in it’s expanded form on desktop, your content is slotted into a <nav>

-element that can be styled with
+can be styled with ::part(static)

 .
 By default it’s just a simple flexbox row.

-When the menu is in it’s collapsed or hamburger state, things get a
+When the menu is in it’s collapsed or hamburger state, things get a little more interesting and you have three parts:

 ::part(button)